karlproject/karldocs/docs/screens/chatter/chatter_posts.rst

   has come in, without destroying your current list (similar to how KARL Feeds works)

-- Use infinite scrolling to load more post from the past as needed

 - Shows posts which are: you are following, my posts and reposts, posts and reposts from people I follow, posts that mention any community I am in, posts that mention me